abenjamin09/2022-07-07-Jekyll-Site/index.markdown

     are typically getting in the range of 6 – 8 hours of sleep per night and heart rate/average intensity are strongly correlated.
 -   How will these insights help answer your business questions?
-    Understanding how users are using their smart devices is vital for product growth.
-After drawing insights into how non Bellabeat smart device users are using their smart devices, the Bellabeat marketing team will have better direction for its marketing strategy.
+    After drawing insights from smart device users, the Bellabeat marketing team will be able to better understand customers and have a better direction for marketing strategy.

 ## Summary of Analysis

 After reviewing these data sets I discovered three major trends.
-First, users are getting anywhere between 6 to 8 hours of sleep per night.
+1) users are getting anywhere between 6 to 8 hours of sleep per night.
 This is shown in sleep data for twenty users from March 12 to April 12.
+2) Within the heart rate and
-Next, in the heartrate and hourly intensities data sets I noticed the correlation between hourly intensity and heart rate.
-These two variables are strongly correlated with a correlation coefficient of **0.878**.
-Lastly, trends in weightLog_data prove that many users are not consistently logging weight information.
+hourly intensities data sets I noticed correlation between hourly intensity and heart rate.
+These variables are strongly correlated with a correlation coefficient of 0.878.
+3) the trends in weightLog_data prove that many users are not consistently logging weight information.

 # Step 5 - Share

 -   Were you able to answer the business questions?
-Yes, I was able to better guide marketing strategy after drawing insights from trends in the data sets.
+Yes, the trends in non Bellabeat smart device users were discovered, the way in which these trends relate back to Bellabeat customers were defined, lastly the marketing strategy for the Bellabeat Team was guided.
 -   What story does your data tell?
-The data story shares how smart device users are utilizing their products.
+The data story shares how non-Bellabeat smart device users are using their products.
 -   How do your findings relate to your original question?
-The findings answer the original question, "How are non Bellabeat smart device users utilizing their devices?"
-These users are utilizing trackers, graphs, and logs in their smart devices.
+The findings from these dats sets help define how potential Bellabeat customers are using smart devices, this will help direct the marketing strategy for the Bellabeat App.
 -   Who is your audience?
 What is the best way to communicate with them?
     My audience is key stakeholders and the best way to communicate with them is through effective presentation.
 -   Can data visualization help you share your findings?
 Yes, data visualizations are key for displaying results from an analysis.
 -   Is your presentation accessible to your audience?
-No, the presentation is for stakeholders.
+Yes, the presentation is available for stakeholders.

 ## Visualizations and Key Findings

 ### Sleep Patterns

-This visualization represents sleep patterns of users.
-I decided to drop data from user 4 and user 18 due to unrealistic sleep times.
-22 of 33 users were included in this data set due to lack of input data.

-My first analysis pertained to sleepDay_merged data.
-I wanted to analyze normal amount of sleep per user from April to May of 2016.
+My first analysis is from sleepDay_merged data.
+I analyzed normal amounts of sleep per user from April to May of 2016.

 ![Sleep Patterns](/assets/images/sleep_data_update2.jpg){:class="img-responsive"}